 Press SETUP.
 This screen allows you to choose the type of consist to be created.
 For those consists that will contain any basic decoders, press 1.
 Please note that the limit on an old style consist is two locomotives or advanced consists.
 NOTE: Once you setup an old style consist you will not be able to select a new locomotive to run unless you store the consist away by pressing recall (or clear the consist).
-Each cab may have up to 2 old style consists in recall.
+Each cab may have up to 6 old style consists in recall.

-INITIAL SCREEN DISPLAY
+INITIAL SCREEN DISPLAYED

-OLD TYPE 2:00PM CON: 000 000
+CON: 2:00PM 000 000

-This screen is "informational" to show all 4 "slots" for loco's in the Old Style consist.
+This screen is displayed to show all 2 "slots" for loco's in the consist are empty.
 Press the ENTER key to continue.